 If it is a hot day then he can easily become dehydrated.
 Check his fontanelle (soft spot) for any noticeable indentation and hydrate him if necessary.
-Make the room cooler (open windows, turn on a fan to circulate cool air, or turn down the thermostat to turn on the A.C.).
+Make the room cooler by opening windows, turning on a fan to circulate cool air, or turning down the thermostat to turn on the A.C.

 Depending on the need, add or take away layers of clothing or bedding.
 Just remember to use safe practices for bedding by tucking in any blanket at the foot of the crib and not covering his head at all.

 Remember, your young child’s optimal room temperature for sleep will be a bit lower than what feels comfortable for you.
 I hope this small change to your bedtime routine bring you and your baby more restful sleep this summer!